NutshellEngineering/uuid/doc/site/content/docs/creating-custom-namespaces.md

 # Creating Custom Namespaces

-This `UUIDs.Namespace` interface allows applications to define both standard and custom namespace identifiers.
+The `UUIDs.Namespace` interface allows applications to define both standard and custom namespace identifiers.

 Well-known namespaces (such as DNS, URL, OID, and X.500) are defined by